-For some people, speaking to individuals living with the same condition or other families who have a child with a similar condition can be reassuring and helpful.
+For some people, speaking to individuals living with the same condition can be reassuring and helpful.
+Support organisations can help to connect you with other people.

 Additional information

 Rareminds Wellbeing Hub has sections on diagnosis, uncertainty, difficult feelings, navigating healthcare and sources of support.